 civilization was technologically advanced way beyond human comprehension.

 vehicles called Monopods, used by Yelid and Cory to explore the galaxy were sophisticated one person, space craft.
 Egg shaped, and opaque from the outside.
 The sealed craft contained everything needed for Life Support; as well as Propulsion, Navigation and Communication systems, all intact.
-Sophisticated electronics allowed the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that reclined and acted as a bed.
+Sophisticated electronics allowed the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that when reclined, acted as a bed.
 In upright seated position, the instrument panel, and information

 Navigating the vehicle was